rrnyquist/ebenezer/_Scripture/ESV/27_Daniel.md

 Then he said, Do you know why I have come to you?
 But now I will return to fight against the prince of Persia; and when I go out, behold, the prince of Greece will come. ^1020

-But I will tell you what is inscribed in the book of truth : there is none who contends by my side against these except Michael, your prince. ^1021
+But I will tell you what is inscribed in the book of truth: there is none who contends by my side against these except Michael, your prince. ^1021

 And as for me, in the first year of Darius the Mede, I stood up to confirm and strengthen him. ^1101